 Your doctor will conduct a complete blood count (CBC) to determine if you have leukemia.
-This test will reveal if you have leukemic cells, or abnormal levels of white blood cells; both are signs of leukemia.
-Abnormally low red blood cell or platelet counts can also indicate leukemia.
+This test may reveal if you have leukemic cells.
+Abnormal levels of white blood cells and abnormally low red blood cell or platelet counts can also indicate leukemia.
 If you test positive for leukemia, your doctor will perform a biopsy of your bone marrow to determine which type you have.

 Treatment depends on your age, general health, and type of leukemia.
 You might receive a combination of treatments that could include chemotherapy, biological therapy, radiation therapy, and stem cell transplantation.
 Patients with acute leukemia often undergo chemotherapy because this type of treatment targets fast-dividing cells.
 Many acute leukemia patients have responded successfully to treatment.
 On the other hand, because the cells divide more slowly in chronic leukemia, it is better treated with targeted therapies that attack slowly dividing cells as opposed to traditional chemotherapy that targets rapidly dividing cells.

 For some patients, participating in a clinical trial provides access to experimental therapies.
 If you are diagnosed with leukemia, talk with your doctor about whether joining a clinical trial is right for you.back to top

 Because the cause of leukemia remains unknown, there is no certain way to prevent it.
 However, avoiding exposure to solvents, such as benzene and toluene, and unnecessary exposure to x-rays is generally good practice.
 If you think you may be exhibiting signs of leukemia, being aware of the risk factors and symptoms and talking with your doctor are critical to early diagnosis and treatment.
 It is especially important for people who have a family history of leukemia to be aware of symptoms and share their family medical history with their doctors.

 back to top